netfoundry/minimal-mistakes/docs/_pages/v2/guide-demo.md

   -s {small,medium,large}, --network-size {small,medium,large}
                         Billable Network size to create -v VERSION, --network-version VERSION
-                        Network product version from https://gateway.production.netfoundry.io/product-metadata/v2/download-urls.json
-  -p, --create-private  Also create private Endpoint-hosted Services for the optional Docker Compose portion of the quickstart
+                        Network product version: "default", "latest", or semver -p, --create-private  Also create private Endpoint-hosted Services for the optional Docker Compose portion of the quickstart
   -c, --create-client   Also create a client Endpoint for the optional Linux portion of the quickstart --credentials CREDENTIALS
-                        path to API account credentials JSON file overrides NETFOUNDRY_API_ACCOUNT --regions REGIONS [REGIONS ...]
+                        path to API account credentials JSON file overrides NETFOUNDRY_API_ACCOUNT --provider {AWS,AZURE,GCP,ALICLOUD,NETFOUNDRY,OCP}
+                        cloud provider to host Edge Routers --regions {Americas,EuropeMiddleEastAfrica,AsiaPacific} [{Americas,EuropeMiddleEastAfrica,AsiaPacific} ...]
-                        space-separated one or more major geographic regions in which to place Edge Routers for overlay fabric: Americas EuropeMiddleEastAfrica AsiaPacific
+                        space-separated one or more major geographic regions in which to place Edge Routers for overlay fabric
+  --location-codes LOCATION_CODES [LOCATION_CODES ...]
-  --proxy PROXY         'http://localhost:8080' 'socks5://localhost:9046'
+                        cloud location codes in which to host Edge Routers --proxy PROXY         'http://localhost:8080' 'socks5://localhost:9046'

 ```

 ## Troubleshooting